-See also an article by Virginia Banerjee on Getting Started
+See also Family History Research Wiki and an article by Virginia Banerjee on Getting Started

 - Define your goals.
 A family tree?
 A family history?
 Your family?
 Your spouse's family?
 A book?
 A Website?